Skip to main content

 May 31, 2018

-The Secretary of Homeland Security, in consultation with the Secretary of Labor, issues a temporary rule increasing the limit on H-2B nonimmigrant visas to authorize up to an additional 15,000 through the end of FY 2018.
+The Secretary of Homeland Security, in consultation with the Secretary of Labor, issues a temporary final rule increasing the limit on H-2B nonimmigrant visas to authorize up to an additional 15,000 through the end of FY 2018.
 This increase will not affect the H-2B program in future fiscal years.
 [ID #513]

 DHS Announces Additional Visas for Foreign Workers to Assist American Businesses at Risk of Failing Federal Register-Temporary Rule: Exercise of Time-Limited Authority to Increase the Fiscal Year 2019 Numerical Limitation for the H-2B Temporary Nonagricultlural Worker Program